 You’ve found your gallery, you’ve found your art.
 Now it’s time to look a little deeper.
 At this point, you should:

 Zoom in to get a closer look

 Lots of art sites (Foundmyself included) have a zoom feature that lets you examine, up close, the art in detail.
-If the site just shows a small image without the ability to look up close, you may want to contact the artist and/or the website for a closer look.
-If the artist doesn’t want to share a high-resolution version for fear of it being duplicated, maybe they can send a portion of the work.
-If they can’t provide a more detailed version full stop, then use your best judgement.
-Personally, I’d like to see the visual details before committing to a purchase.
+If the site only shows a low-resolution image without giving you the ability to see fine details, try to contact the artist and/or the website for a closer look.

 Double-check the dimensions

 It doesn’t hurt to contact the artist before-hand to make sure that the size that’s listed is the actual size of the piece.
 Some sites have apps that let you view the art on your wall with augmented reality, giving you a decent idea of how the art might look displayed.
 Otherwise you can always get out some measuring tape and use it to position a proxy for the piece (a cardboard cutout, a penciled outline, etc.) to see how it will look in your space.